ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 and giving people more time to live, we will all be happier.

-Happier people build better products companies.
+Happier people build better products and companies.

 Crazy?
 ------